-A string of coastal villages, with pastel buildings tumbling down the hillside around picture-perfect harbours and clear blue seas – over the last few years the Cinque Terre has become one of Europe’s top wishlist destinations.
+A string of coastal villages, with pastel buildings tumbling down the hillside, set around picture-perfect harbours with clear blue seas – over the last few years the Cinque Terre has become one of Europe’s top wishlist destinations.
 With the sun shining, a plate of pasta and a glass of prosecco in front of you, it’s not hard to see why.
-But an influx of visitors often means a hike in prices to go with it.
-So do the Cinque Terre’s costs match its popularity?
-Here I share my trip budget breakdown for a five-day trip to the Cinque Terre.
+But an influx of visitors often means a rise in prices to go with it.
+So do the costs of visiting the Cinque Terre match its popularity?
+Here I share my trip budget breakdown for spending five days in the Cinque Terre, Italy.

 Note: these costs are based on my travel style – mid-range with a touch of affordable luxury – so I keep costs down where I can to can splash out on special experiences.
 There’s usually a mixture of hotels and apartment rentals, cooking and eating out, free activities and paid excursions.

 Budget breakdown for five days in the Cinque Terre